onzfonz/comp227/src/content/5/en/part5a.md

 Let's extend our application so that it saves the details of a logged-in user to the local storage.

-Values saved to the storage are [DOMstrings](https://docs.w3cub.com/dom/domstring), so we cannot save a JavaScript object as it is.
+Values saved to the storage are [**DOMstrings**](https://docs.w3cub.com/dom/domstring), so we cannot save a JavaScript object as it is.
 The object has to be parsed to JSON first, with the method `JSON.stringify`.
-Correspondingly, when a JSON object is read from the local storage, it has to be parsed back to JavaScript with `JSON.parse`.
+Correspondingly, when a JSON object is read from the local storage, *it has to be parsed back to JavaScript with `JSON.parse`*.

 Changes to the login method are as follows: